 Consider all perspectives:

-- Physical: there’s no doubt that Diabetes has had a physical impact on you and your body.
-Depending on the severity of your diagnosis, and your treatment options and adherence, you may have undergone an amputation which extends the impact on how you physically interact with the world around you.
+- Physical: there’s no doubt that Diabetes has had a physical effect on you and your body.
+Depending on the severity of your diagnosis, your treatment options and adherence, you may have undergone an amputation.

 - Financial: Diabetes medication can be costly, especially if you depend on private healthcare facilities or if you aren’t on a medical aid plan that can cover this cost.
 Has being a Diabetic altered how you budget for each month?
 What’s different now compared to six months ago?

-In the next few months you may discover that being a Diabetic has a wide range of consequences for how you access the world, such as getting medical aid, life insurance, securing investment opportunities or getting home loans.
+Over the next few months, you may discover that being a Diabetic has a wide range of consequences for how you access the world, including getting medical aid, life insurance, securing investment opportunities or getting home loans.
 While you practice focusing on your mental health, exercise and nutrition, you can and should begin to think carefully about the financial aspects of your life, and what could possibly change too.